No products in the cart.

 Factors that Affect Second Stroke Survival

-To reduce the likelihood of a second stroke, it helps to focus on the factors that put patients at greater risk.
-According to researchers, these factors include:
+This is why practicing stroke prevention strategies is so critical.
+To reduce the likelihood of a second stroke, it may be helpful to review the factors that increase stroke risk.
+According to researchers, these risk factors and behaviors include:

 • Chronic hypertension